 Big gross margin percentage means higher prices and more profit contribution dollars

-Although the use of gross margins in pricing setting helps to bring to pricing the influence of the selling organisation’s profit goals, the cost plus margin pricing method makes price review time a scary prospect.
+Although the use of gross margins in the pricing setting helps to bring to pricing the influence of the selling organisation’s profit goals, the cost plus margin pricing method makes price review time a scary prospect.
 Many customers will ask for gross margin – markup equivalents to understand how you calculated your price rise.
-Some customer may be unwilling to pay a higher prices.
-Especially, if you have cost plus pricing or a rule of thumb to back up your margin percentage calculations.
+Some customer may be unwilling to pay a higher price.
+Especially, if you have cost-plus pricing or a rule of thumb to back up your margin percentage calculations.

 5 potential flaws with cost plus pricing for your business

-How can you work out your costs? – In the classic case of cost plus pricing, prices are set by adding a margin to the “costs”.
+How can you work out your costs? – In the classic case of cost-plus pricing; prices set by adding a margin to the “costs”.
 The first real issue is a simple one – how can you calculate the costs.

 This may seem a simple question – but we have to decide what costs we include i.e. is it total average costing, marginal costing etc.